interplaynetary/p2p-template/resources/surplus.md

 One's Total-Recognition = 100%
 Mutual-Recognition(You, Them) = MR(You, Them) = minimum(Their-share-of-Your-total-recognition, Your-share-of-Their-total-recognition)

-Your share of anyone's surplus = MR(You, Them) / Σ MR(Them, All-Those-They-Recognize)
+Your share of anyone's surplus = MR(You, Them) / Σ MR(Them, Each-of-Those-They-Recognize)
 ```

 **For example:** If you are 50% of my total-recognition, and I am 10% of your total-recognition, our mutual-recognition is 10%, the minimum of the both.

 *Taking the minimum of both shares ensures reciprocity in proportion.*

-Surplus flows through mutual-recognition of contribution towards eachother's self-actualization.
+Surplus flows through mutual-recognition of mutual-contribution.

+This is not a zero-sum game where one person's gain is another's loss.
+Instead of climbing individual ladders in competition, we are collectively building something greater - like a vast treehouse where each new branch and platform strengthens the entire structure.
+Every contribution enriches the whole network while benefiting the contributor through strengthened relationships and increased access to mutual support.

 ## How Your Contributions Flow Through the Network